 This article will break down the definition of mood boards, style frames, and storyboards and highlight how they build upon one another to help bring an animated video to life.

-How is an Animated Video Made?
+How is an Animated Video (Animation) Made?

 Creating an animated video is a lengthy process and a big chunk of time is spent in the planning stages which includes creating mood boards, style frames, and storyboards.